splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 .. meta::
    :description: Learn about MetricSets in Splunk Observability Cloud.
 MetricSets are categories of metrics about traces and spans in Splunk APM.

 MetricSets are key indicators, such as request rate, error rate, and durations, calculated based on your traces and spans in Splunk APM.
-There are two categories of MetricSets: Troubleshooting MetricSets (TMS), used for high-cardinality troubleshooting, and Monitoring MetricSets (MMS), used for real-time monitoring.
+There are 2 categories of MetricSets: Troubleshooting MetricSets (TMS), used for high-cardinality troubleshooting, and Monitoring MetricSets (MMS), used for real-time monitoring.

 MetricSets are specific to Splunk APM, but Monitoring MetricSets are similar to the metric time series used in Splunk Infrastructure Monitoring to populate charts and generate alerts.
 See the following :ref:`monitoring-metricsets` section for more information.